-As Christian citizens united together, we will not stand by while the destruction of the institution of marriage unfolds in this nation we love.
-The Sacred Scriptures and unbroken teaching of the Church confirm that marriage is between one man and one woman.
-We stand together in solidarity to defend marriage and the family and society founded upon them.
-The effort to redefine marriage threatens the proper mediating role of the Church in society.
+As citizens united together, we will not stand by while the destruction of the institution of marriage unfolds in this nation we love.
+The effort to redefine marriage threatens the essential foundation of the family.

 Experience and history have shown us that if the government redefines marriage to grant a legal equivalency to same-sex couples, that same government will then enforce such an action with the police power of the State.
 This will bring about an inevitable collision with religious freedom and conscience rights.
+The precedent established will leave no room for any limitation on what can constitute such a redefined notion of marriage or human sexuality.
 We cannot and will not allow this to occur on our watch.
 Religious freedom is the first freedom in the American experiment for good reason.

-As Christians united together in defense of marriage, we pray that this will not happen.
-But, make no mistake about our resolve.
-While there are many things we can endure, redefining marriage is so fundamental to the natural order and the true common good that this is the line we must draw and one we cannot and will not cross.
+We stand united together in defense of marriage.
+Make no mistake about our resolve.
+While there are many things we can endure, redefining marriage is so fundamental to the natural order and the common good that this is the line we must draw and one we cannot and will not cross.